l3gacyb3ta/old.website/README.md

 # nebula - A digital garden for the ages

-This is a from-scratch rewrite of my site currently at [raleighwi.se](https://raleighwi.se), tough that domain will be gone as soon as it expires.
+This is a from-scratch rewrite of my site currently at [arcadewise.me](https://arcadewise.me).

 ## File layout